-MUL 2010 MUSIC APPRECIATION 3 cr. hrs.
+MUL 2010 MUSIC APPRECIATION

 In this course, you will survey the history of classical music from Antiquity to the modern period focusing on Western music.
 The curriculum may also integrate a variety of popular and global styles where appropriate.
-You will be required to demonstrate college-level writing through multiple assignments and earn a grade of \boldsymbol{C} or higher in this course.
-Prerequisite: ENC 1101 with a grade of \boldsymbol{C} or higher.
+You will be required to demonstrate college-level writing through multiple assignments and earn a grade of C or higher in this course.
+Prerequisite: ENC 1101 with a grade of C or higher.
 (CORE) (GE) (TR)